silviuilie/logback-summary-appender/README.md

 TODOs
 - test
-- SummaryFileAppender should extend even more abstract OutputStreamAppender
+- ~~SummaryFileAppender should extend even more abstract OutputStreamAppender~~
+  - see SummaryUnsynchronizedAppender
 - more encoders/check speed?
 - ~~delete SimpleSummaryAsyncAppender ?~~